oliverguhr/german-sentiment/readme.md

 # Broad-Coverage German Sentiment Classification Model for Dialog Systems

-his repository contains the code and data for the Paper "Training a Broad-Coverage German Sentiment Classification Model for Dialog
+This repository contains the code and data for the Paper ["Training a Broad-Coverage German Sentiment Classification Model for Dialog Systems"](http://www.lrec-conf.org/proceedings/lrec2020/pdf/2020.lrec-1.201.pdf) published at LREC 2020.
-Systems"

 ## Data Sets